Rayyan995/ReactJS-Basics-Course-Documentation/07_events_and_reactjs_ocm.md

         );
     }
     ```
     Until now we expect that the counter should be incremented.
 However, we get this error: ` TypeError: this is undefined ` on hitting the button.
 What's going wrong?
-In the ` increment ` function we access ` this.count ` but ` this ` here does not refer to the ` Counter ` object.
-It actually refers to ` undefined `[Till now I do not know what it exactly refers whether the window or the button].
+In the ` increment ` function we access ` this.count ` but when assigning this ` function ` to ` onClick ` attribute ` this ` here does not refer to the ` Counter ` object.
+It actually refers to ` undefined `[Till now I do not know what it exactly refers to whether the window or the button].
 To solve this issue we have two ways:
          * ` bind ` the ` Counter ` object with ` increment ` function.
          ` onClick={ this.increment.bind( this ) } `.
          * Use *arrow* function.